theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 ### Domestic help

-Some may see this as an unpopular idea, but by calling your domestic help home, you are putting them at risk and making them the vector.
+Some may see this as an unpopular idea, but by calling your domestic help home, you are putting them and yourself at risk and making them the vector.
 Even if one of their employers has the infection, all their employers and their family members will get the infection.

 At the same time, understand that this is probably their sole means of livelihood.
 Don't stop paying them.
 We have asked our domestic help not to come for work, but haven't stopped their pay.

 Yes, managing work and household chores is hard.
-But managing COVID-19 at home is harder.
-Harder than that is having a family member admitted to the hospital.
+But managing a <span class='small-caps'>COVID</span>-19 infection is harder.

 ### Meeting people